sijaric/PharmaTrue2/README.md

 The above assumes that you have python and pandas installed.

-### A list of potentially problematic pharmaceutical products will be displayed in the terminal, on the basis of your genomic report.
+### A list of potentially problematic pharmaceutical products will be displayed in the terminal, on the basis of your personal 23andMe genomic report.